In conducting its inquiry, the Royal Commission has been tasked to hear the voice of:

 • providers of Out of School Hours Care.

-How is the Royal Commission engaging?
+How did the Royal Commission engage?

 The first round of hearings was held in January.
 These are available to view online.